hci-lab-um/heuristics-for-test-tool-design/H6-What-learning-preferences-do-those-people-have.md

 - have you considered solo and group learning routes?
 - have you considered what mix of theory, practice, guided and exploratory learning is appropriate?
 - have you considered learning and help materials in different media?
+- have you considered both face to face and remote learning?
+- have you considered how mentoring, coaching, listening and doing might be included?
+- have you considered how self-help learning might be used?
+- have you considered how to taine the trainers, coaches and mentors?

 ## Activities, tools and techniques to help answer the questions
 To understand Who learns How you need to understand their different learning preferences.